The 2012 World's 50 Best Bars: London's Artesian Takes the Crown

 Munich, Germany

 Goldene Bar occupies a storied address inside Munich's Haus der Kunst on Prinzregentenstraße, placing it at the intersection of art-institution gravity and serious cocktail programming.
-A former World's 50 Best Bars entry (ranked 31st in 2012), it draws a mixed crowd of Schwabing intellectuals, gallery visitors, and dedicated bar regulars across spring and autumn seasons when Munich's cultural calendar runs at full pace.
+A former World's 50 Best Bars entry (ranked 31st in 2012), it draws a mixed crowd of Schwabing intellectuals, gallery visitors, dedicated bar regulars across spring and autumn seasons when Munich's cultural calendar runs at full pace.

 Worship St Whistling Shop